CYBERDEVILZ/artificial-intelligence/README.md

-# Artificial Intelligence Python codes for solving puzzles.
+# Artificial Intelligence Python codes for solving puzzles and problems.

+## NOTE
+This repository was created solely to discuss the various artificial intelligence codes written in Python that can be used to solve puzzles and problems.
+If you have any idea or algorithm, please feel free to update this repository as it will help all of us to grow as a community.
 ---

 # 1. TIC-TAC-TOE (TWO USERS)